Reading and sleep are both very important activities. But sometimes, sleepiness can interrupt your reading session.

 As explained in the previous section, lack of sleep will keep you from being able to focus on your reading and from comprehending the text.
 Moreover, it can cause you to fall asleep while reading, compromising your reading session altogether.
 For this reason, it is important that you take care to get the rest you need each night.

-A good way of doing this would be to design a schedule which you will respect faithfully.
+A good way of doing this would be to design a schedule that you will respect faithfully.
 Getting up and going to bed at the same hour each day can help keep you better rested.
-Also, make sure the schedule allows for you to get enough hours of sleep.
+Also, make sure the schedule allows you to get enough hours of sleep.
 It seems that for adults, the recommended sleeping time is between 7 and 9 hours per night.

 If you make sure to get enough sleep, you should be feeling more refreshed.
 If your reading session is during the day, it should also help you concentrate on your book and enable you to comprehend the text better.
 It should also decrease your chances of falling asleep while reading.